 If so there are several scenarios, depending on your financial status.
 Will you have to sell the home and divide the equity?
 Will one move out and purchase another home, or if unaffordable, possibly rent or live with family or friends?
 Will you both stay in the same home until you can split the property?

 Whatever your solution it is important to consider what would happen if either of you passed away or became ill.
-Our team of expert advisers are here to provide you with impartial advice and to ensure any recommendations match your specific requirements.
+Our team of expert advisers is here to provide you with impartial advice and ensure any recommendations match your specific requirements.